I'm the Decider

 We've been going to the park these last few afternoons, and with the boy's level of motor skills, his options are: the swings, the slide (w/one of us at the top and one at the bottom), the see-saw (they have one of these new-fangled ones with springs so it's harder to hurt people), the animals on springs you sort of ride like a bull, and eating sand.

+Sometimes it's almost more fun to google relevant images and find crazy stuff than to write these posts.
 For those of you keeping score at home, mark down yesterday as the first time Paxton walked completely unaided by a parent, table, couch, wall, or by hanging onto the tail of a fleeing cat.
 He first did it while hanging out with M-N as I was out tutoring.
 He successfully repeated it a few more times after I got home.

 We're home for a while, finally, after two trips to the scenic Philadelphia airport in one week.
 We had to on Sunday, return home Monday, then go again on Thursday, returning on Friday.
+I'm not a retired general, but I think Rumsfeld should resign.
+Does that count?
+If they're going to cover it in the news, I have many more suggestions about who should resign.

 There's a Quicktime video you can watch that's really only compelling if you like Pearl Jam, but in it, there's an interesting bit about living responsibly with regards to the planet.
 One of the guys in the band talks about researching the environmental impact of the cd manufacturing process-- the raw materials, the factory, the workers --and how they want to be conscious of what goes into making each Pearl Jam cd, and then either minimize the harmful effects, or balance those actions with others that effectively negate the damage.